RI-SE/smirk/docs/System Requirements Specification.md

 - A braking module that commissions emergency braking.

 Actuators:
-- Brakes (out of scope, not mentioned again in the documentation).
+- Brakes (provided by ESI Pro-SiVIC, not elaborated further).

 ## 2.3 External Interface Requirements ##